kvertacnik/Practical_Bioinformatics_Workshop/3_software.md

 ```

 GATK uses a Java wrapper to call commands, so instead of calling a .jar file, as you often do with java tools (e.g. `java --jar file.jar`), we can just call the wrapper as long as java is functioning (i.e., we need to load the cluster's Java module).
-We also need to load python (as of April 2024).
+We also need to load python.

 ```
 module load ccs/java/jdk-17.0.2